myselfmk061/digiunlim-cloud/HOW_TO_CREATE_A_TELEGRAM_BOT.md

 # How to Create a Telegram Bot and Get Credentials

-This guide will show you how to create a single Telegram bot and get the `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` needed for your application to work.
+This guide will show you how to create a single Telegram bot and get the `VERIFICATION_BOT_TOKEN` and `TELEGRAM_CHAT_ID` needed for your application to work.

 ---